dmytrovoytko/llm-interview-assistant/README.md

 Notebooks with text only and vector search retrieval evaluation are in [notebooks](/notebooks) directory.

-I decided to experiment with different Ollama models to create ground thuth data for data Engineering QnA.
+I decided to experiment with different Ollama models to create ground truth data for data Engineering QnA.
 To be honest, the results are poor enough IMHO.
 I think partially it is because of QnA knowledge base is not so specific as with exam dataset, as interview recommendations are quite vague.
 Anyway, with some models (like Llama3.2 it) I just didn't manage to get proper response in JSON parsable format.
 Surprisingly, Gemma 2 worked well enough with it.
 The results are in `ground-truth-data.csv` file.
-Questions are not very relevent to actually be a ground truth IMHO.
+Generated questions are not very relevant to actually be a ground truth IMHO.

-After all, the purpose is to learn, not to get a perfect result.
+Nevertheless, the purpose is to learn, not to get a perfect result.
 So I tested min_search and Elastic search.

 **MinSearch**:
-- hit_rate 0.7722066133563864, MRR 0.661454506159499
+- hit_rate 0.772, MRR 0.661

 **ElasticSearch**:
 - text only: hit_rate 0.592, MRR 0.420